Lithuanian language

-Lithuanian is closely related to the neighbouring Latvian language, though the two languages are not mutually intelligible.
+Lithuanian is closely related to neighbouring Latvian, though the two languages are not mutually intelligible.
 It is written in a Latin script.
-In some respects, some linguists consider it to be the most conservative of the existing Indo-European languages, retaining features of the Proto-Indo-European language that had disappeared through development from other descendant languages.
+Some linguists consider it to be the most conservative of the extant Indo-European languages, retaining features of the Proto-Indo-European language that have otherwise been lost to more recent linguistic developments in the remainder of its descendant languages.

 History

-Among Indo-European languages, Lithuanian is conservative in some aspects of its grammar and phonology, retaining archaic features otherwise found only in ancient languages such as Sanskrit (particularly its early form, Vedic Sanskrit) or Ancient Greek.
-For this reason, it is an important source for the reconstruction of the Proto-Indo-European language despite its late attestation (with the earliest texts dating only to c.
-1500).
+Among Indo-European languages, Lithuanian is conservative in its grammar and phonology, retaining archaic features otherwise found only in ancient languages such as Sanskrit (particularly its early form, Vedic Sanskrit) or Ancient Greek.
+Thus, it is an important source for the reconstruction of the Proto-Indo-European language despite its late attestation (with the earliest texts dating only to c.
+1500 AD, whereas Ancient Greek was first written down about three thousand years earlier in c.
+1450 BC).